 Impact of your enterprise on sustainable development

-Lack of access to low cost and quality sanitation and energy technologies and services remains a critical problem for the rural and pastoral households in Somali Region.
-In 2018, 70 percent rural and pastoral households of Somali Region lacked access to electricity and safe sanitation facilities.
-They use unsafe energy options and sanitation practices defecate outside and this human waste enters water sources, and they use fecally contaminated and polluted water, and poor sanitation practices that could spreads diseases such as diarrhea and cholera.
-The regular use of traditional and inefficient energy sources, unsafe and poor sanitation practices adversely affects the health of these rural and pastoral people and their families, particularly women and children.
-Through our dedicated collaboration with national governments and other organizations, we aim to ensure at least 2 million rural and pastoral people have access to lasting, low cost quality WASH and energy services.
-It is estimated that over two years 300,000 people will benefit the project through access to low cost, clean and quality WASH and energy technologies and its services based on the sale of 42,857 different types of WASH and energy products to rural households with an average household size of seven.
+Lack of access to low-cost quality sanitation and energy technologies and services remains a critical problem for the rural and pastoralist households in Somali Region.
+In 2018, 70% of rural and pastoralist households of Somali Region lacked access to electricity and safe sanitation facilities, and only 30% of the Region's population have access to electricity and sanitation services.
+Close to 4.5 million uses unsafe energy options and practices open defecation.
+This human excreta enters into water sources and then these rural and pastoralist households uses this fecally contaminated and polluted waters that leads spreading many diseases such as diarrhea and cholera.
+The regular use of these traditional and inefficient energy sources and unsafe sanitation practices adversely affects the health of these rural and pastoralist people, particularly women and children.
+Together with governments and other development organizations, we aim to bring a unique and innovative solution that will ensures these 4.5 million rural and pastoralist people have access to low-cost quality WASH and energy services.
+It is estimated that over two years at least 500,000 people will benefit the project through access to low cost quality WASH and energy technologies and its services based on the sale of 60,234 of different types of WASH and energy products for these rural households with an average household size of seven.
 We will continually use well-designed sales tracking and inventory management technologies and customized consumer survey to measure our projects impacts, we will track percentage increase in improved sales coverage, percentage of households using improved sanitation and energy technologies, percentage of households satisfied with our new sanitation and energy products, number of new sanitation and energy products sales.
-The project will be explore and sell different types of low cost quality WASH, and energy technologies that committed to SDG 6 and 7:
+The project will be explore and sell different types of low cost quality WASH, and energy technologies that will helping to improve these social problems

 Sustainability and future plans